vale981/website/site/content/posts/content.md

 quite simple.
 Each object gets a (relatively stable) hash that is calculated from some of its properties which is henceforth called the ID.
-When two objects (from different catalogs or otherwise) are the same _physical_ object, then they will both be assigned the same object id (OID) which is just the ID of the object in the "oldest" catalog (with the lowest catalog id), trying to make it stable under the introduction of new catalogs.
+When two objects (from different catalogs or otherwise) are the same <span class="underline">physical</span> object, then they will both be assigned the same object id (OID) which is just the ID of the object in the "oldest" catalog (with the lowest catalog id), trying to make it stable under the introduction of new catalogs.
 Additionally each catalog is